 Welcome from the OT Program Director

 The University of Wisconsin-Madison Occupational Therapy Faculty are pleased that you are interested in our academic programs.
 Our professional occupational therapy program is one of the oldest and most successful in the United States.
-Our advanced graduate programs are actively preparing the next generation of occupational therapy leaders and scholars.
+Our advanced graduate programs are actively preparing the next generation of occupational therapy teachers, leaders and scholars.
 The success of our programs rests, in large part, on the outstanding faculty and staff that teach our classes and conduct research at the cutting edge of occupational therapy.